Canal 5 (Mexican TV channel): History

 In the 1990s, Canal 5 began branding with its channel number again.
 During this period, Alejandro González Iñárritu, who had also been involved with Televisa's radio station XEW-FM (WFM), was involved in the creation of some of the network's promotional campaigns.
 Additionally, in 1994, Televisa obtained a concession for 62 additional television transmitters nationwide, most of which form a key link in the Canal 5 network today.

 The network premiered Dragon Ball Z in 1997.
 Its premiere was originally scheduled for 1 September, but was deferred to the following day, as it had to carry that year's government report from president Ernesto Zedillo.
 The series aired for the next two years and was even shown during prime time.

 1999 saw the beginning of a shift in content providers for Canal 5, which had long been the exclusive Mexican rightsholder to Disney programs such as Chip 'n Dale Rescue Rangers, DuckTales and a Mexican version of Disney Club.
 In 1999, these rights began to migrate to Televisión Azteca and Azteca 7.
 The network then began relying frequently on programs from MTV Networks International and Warner Bros.
 Entertainment as well as other suppliers.
+On 12 July 1999, both companies signed a historic agreement to broadcast on Nickelodeon for the first time between Televisa and Viacom, debuting with classics such as Rugrats, Hey Arnold!, Aaahh!!!
+Real Monsters and Rocko's Modern Life.
 On 10 January 2000, the network started airing its first series from Cartoon Network following the signing of a supply contract between Televisa and Turner, the first of which being The Powerpuff Girls and Ed, Edd n Eddy.

 Today, Canal 5 carries children's programs, films and international series, as well as sporting events including UEFA Champions League, UEFA Europa League and FIFA World Cup matches, a limited number of Liga MX fixtures and international matches involving the Mexico national team, and select NFL and NHL games.
 Canal 5 also features some of Televisa's productions, such as El Chavo Animado and Mujeres Asesinas 3 by Pedro Torres.